NIGON208/miele-lxiv/doc/readme-compilation.md

 ### Binaries

+Prebuilt binaries are not provided, because in my view it is not suitable for an open source project: it would be a black box that the user cannot verify.
+It is more appropriate if the 3rd party libraries are built from the sources.

 ---
+### VTK, ITK, OpenJPEG
+Prebuilt binaries are no longer provided.
+It's more appropriate to rebuild the toolkits from the sources downloaded from the respective repositories.

+1. Download the sources
+- Build the toolkits
+- Install the toolkits
+- Create symbolic links from the `Binaries/` directory to the installed toolkits

+---
-- **DCMTK**:
+### **DCMTK**:

-	A prebuilt binary is not provided, because in my view it is not suitable for an open source project: it would be a black box that the user cannot verify.
-It is more appropriate if the library is built from the sources.
-You can proceed like this:

-	1. Download the latest sources
+1. Download the sources

-			$ git clone git://git.dcmtk.org/dcmtk
-			$ cd dcmtk
-			$ export DCMTK_SRC=`pwd`
-			$ git checkout 1e5785f

-	* Customize the sources for usage in the Osiri-LXIV project
-		* Either
-			- Make sure none of the class names conflict with the Osiri-LXIV Objective-C class names (hint: rename `DicomImage` to `dcmImage` in all DCMTK files).
-			- Exclude `dimget.cc` from the library (then add it manually in the DCMTK Xcode project only for the target `dcmqrscp`)
-		* Or
-			- apply the DCMTK patch.
-First do a dry run

-					$ patch --dry-run -p1 -i dcmtk-before.patch

-			- apply patch

-					$ cd $DCMTK_SRC/dcmqrdb/libsrc
-					$ patch --dry-run -p1 -i dcmqrdb.cc.patch

-	* Run CMake with the following parameters:

-			CMAKE_OSX_DEPLOYMENT_TARGET=10.8
-			CMAKE_OSX_SYSROOT=macosx10.8
-			CMAKE_OSX_ARCHITECTURES=x86_64
-			CMAKE_INSTALL_PREFIX=<your choice>

-		Configure (twice) and generate either a makefile or an Xcode project.

-	* Build and install the DCMTK library.
+- Build and install the DCMTK library.
-	* Copy the installation tree into the `Binaries/` directory
+- Create symbolic links from the `Binaries/` directory to the installed toolkit

 	<p>In the future a patch will be provided for the following steps, but for the time being you'll have to do them manually: